-Lincoln Square Pottery Studio – Learning Center is a not for profit that specializes in ceramics classes for teens and adults of all skill levels.
+Lincoln Square Pottery Studio – Learning Center is a not for profit that specializes in ceramics classes for adults of all skill levels.
 Opened in May of 2003, our storefront space has grown to include 14 wheels, an extruder, a slab roller, an ever expanding palette of glazes, several field trips to raku and wood firings, and many display shelves to show off the work being made here.
-We have 8-week Evening Classes for adults, as well as a Saturday Teen Wheelthrowing Class, Independent Study for artists looking for a place to work, and Weekend Workshops for people who just want to give clay a try.
+We have 8-week Evening Classes for adults, Independent Study for artists looking for a place to work, and Weekend Workshops for people who just want to give clay a try.

-The pottery studio represents a labor of love for studio owner Margaret Biddle, an art teacher and longtime volunteer at the Jane Addams Hull House Association ceramic studio.
+The pottery studio represents a labor of love for studio owner Meg Biddle, who was an art teacher and longtime volunteer at the Jane Addams Hull House Association ceramic studio before starting LSPS-LC.

 “There was a need for a ceramics studio that catered to artists who needed work space in the Lincoln Square/North Center neighborhood,” Biddle says.